 Steve Pierce (01:57):

 I think the first heightened awareness was the COVID and the force measure issues that came out of that.
-Then, the largest concern is supply chain, and, I think, the war kind of exacerbates that, but with supply chain and construction, you have high volume, low margin business.
-So there's a lot of pressure on budget and on-time performance, so, anything that could lead to a delay could put considerable strain on cash flows and also drive financial penalties.
+Then, the largest concern is supply chain and I think the war kind of exacerbates that, but with supply chain and construction, you have high volume, low margin business.
+So, there's a lot of pressure on budget and on time performance, so anything that could lead to a delay could put considerable strain on cash flows and also drive financial penalties.
 We also see some big challenges in end to end.
-There's a plethora smartphones, PDAs, smart tablets, and then with wearables and all this smart technology that's going on, on the internet of things, right.
+There's a plethora of smartphones, PDAs, smart tablets, and then with wearables and all this smart technology that's going on the internet of things, right.
 That opens up all different points of access, which I think people are concerned with.
-Finally, I think it's really project management and a BIM system.
-This is just, you know, where people are evaluating, whether they have their own internal data or whether they work with SaaS companies, and then there needs to be an evaluation of the controls that are in place with those SaaS companies, and how you manage that by contract.
+Finally, I think it's really project management and BIM system.
+This is just where people are evaluating whether they have their own internal data or whether they work with SaaS companies, and then there needs to be an evaluation of the controls that are in place with those SaaS companies, and how you manage that by contract.

 David Finz (02:57):

 Yeah.
-You know, when you talk about supply chain issues and third-party service providers, that's where the insurance can really help to ease some of the burden for a company when they do have an incident.
-Because, in addition to business interruption coverage around the insured's own network going down, there is coverage available for what's called dependent or contingent business interruption, and I'm not sure a lot of companies are aware of this; That, if there is a supplier, a cloud service provider, a SaaS provider that they depend upon to do business such that an outage at their network can have a material impact on their income or additional expenses for them as a result, that there is an insurance solution for that.
-I'm not sure a lot of companies are necessarily aware of that.
-What I thought was interesting, was that a data encryption firm by the name of NordLocker came out with a report this past December; They analyzed the frequency of ransomware attacks at 1200 companies across 35 industries, and construction actually came out at the top of the list, of all industry sectors, in terms of the frequency of those attacks.
-So, Matt, turning back to you, what are some of the things that we are advising construction firms to do to safeguard themselves again, from these sorts of attacks?
+When you talk about supply chain issues and third-party service providers, that's where the insurance can really help to ease some of the burden for a company when they do have an incident.
+Because, in addition to business interruption coverage around the insured's own network going down, there is coverage available for what's called dependent or contingent business interruption, and I'm not sure a lot of companies are aware of this.
+That, if there is a supplier, a cloud service provider, a SaaS provider that they depend upon to do business such that an outage at their network can have a material impact on their income or additional expenses for them as a result, that there is an insurance solution for that.
+I'm not sure a lot of companies are necessarily aware of.
+What I thought was interesting, was that a data encryption firm by the name of NordLocker came out with a report this past December.
+They analyzed the frequency of ransomware attacks at 1200 companies across 35 industries, and construction actually came out at the top of the list, of all industry sectors, in terms of the frequency of those attacks.
+So, Matt, turning back to you, what are some of the things that we are advising construction firms to do to safeguard themselves against these sorts of attacks?

 Matt Walsh (04:22):

 Well, it's interesting, the volume of payments that flow back and forth between contractors and all their counterparties, that really attracted the attackers, and so the ransomware outcomes, all the different challenges that they're witnessing, the probes that happened, some firms that are of great scales, see millions of hits a day.
-They've all taken a step back and said, in addition to the very sophisticated security measures, they have -The fundamental frontline defense is adopting an aggressive security mindset across their entire enterprise.
-All of their personnel realize that they're on the front end and the frontline of first defense comes to preventing attacks, fishing, spearfishing, all the different tools that are used that are the more unsophisticated methods that are then followed by sophisticated methods.
-Then also looking at their counterparties and perhaps considering the requirement of cyber insurance as being at least a measure of the security system that a counterparty might have, because as we know, well, you cannot get cyber insurance unless you have a fairly decent security system in place.
-It's interesting too, how far some firms are taking it; There's one consulting firm that actually provides a service where they will go out into the dark web and explore credentials that may be out there, that your counterparties, that their counterparties have lost due to attacks, to expose the vulnerabilities that these firms might have, not from a system perspective per se, but from the evidence and presence of their information out in the dark web.
+They've all taken a step back and said, in addition to the very sophisticated security measures they have.
+The fundamental frontline defense is adopting an aggressive security mindset across their entire enterprise.
+All of their personnel realize that they're on the front end and the frontline of first defense when it comes to preventing attacks, phishing, spear phishing, all the different tools that are used that are the more unsophisticated methods that are then followed by sophisticated methods.
+Then also looking at their counterparties and perhaps considering the requirement of cyber insurance as being at least a measure of the security system that a counterparty might have, because as we know well, you cannot get cyber insurance unless you have a fairly decent security system in place.
+It's interesting, how far some firms are taking it.
+There's one consulting firm that actually provides a service where they will go out into the dark web and explore credentials that may be out there, that your counterparties, that their counterparties, have lost due to attacks, to expose the vulnerabilities that these firms might have, not from a system perspective per se, but from the evidence and presence of their information out in the dark web.
 So, it's a broad range of sophistication, but really starting at the front end with that security mindset being the first line of protection.